 This does not mean that they get up or start their independent work at 10:00 am.
 This is just the time we start instructions.
 The boys get up earlier than this and start their independent work when they are done with breakfast.

 And although I would rather start early, recent studies have shown that kids at this age are not getting enough sleep.
 In turn, this can affect their learning. ← (and we don’t need that!)
-Here is an article by Sleep Advisor for more information about teens and sleep with tips you can use to help them get the rest they need.
+Here are a couple of articles for more information about teens and their need for sleep:

 Below is the schedule that we will try to closely stick to Monday through Friday.

 Above you will notice that I have different times listed for Friday.
 This is because I like to lighten our load for that day as a treat.
 (However, if we become backed up during the week, then I will carry any unfinished work over to Friday.)